kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 The PodSandboxConfig message (part of the RunPodSandbox request) will be extended to contain information about resources of all its containers known at the pod creation time.
-The container runtime may use this information to make preparations for all upcoming containers of the pod.
-E.g. setup all needed resources for a VM-based pod or prepare for optimal allocation of resources of all the containers of the Pod.
-However, the container runtime may continue to operate as they did (before this enhancement).
-That is, it can ignore the resource information presented here and allocate resources for each container separately at container creation time with the `CreateContainer` request.
+The container runtime MAY use this information to make preparations for all upcoming containers of the pod, but, it can ignore the resource information presented here and allocate resources for each container separately at container creation time with the `CreateContainer` request.

-The Pod-level resources enhancement [KEP-2837][kep-2837] ([Issue][kep-2837-issue]) Alpha in Kubernetes v1.32 added new Pod-level resource requirements field to the PodSpec.
+([Issue][kep-2837-issue]) Alpha in Kubernetes v1.32 added new Pod-level resource requirements field to the PodSpec.
 This information will is included in the PodResourceConfig message, similar to the container-level resource